 Tennessee History for Kids has produced a video that goes great with this section.
 In the segment, called "What kind of a MALL is this???," History Bill checks out Nashville's Bicentennial Mall and finds an outdoor museum of Tennessee history.
 And he always did want to walk across the state in seconds.
-Click here to check it out using Quicktime; here to see it on youtube.

 We've put together a list of things we think every Tennessean should know: